Eliciting and Distinguishing Between Weak and Incomplete Preferences: Theory, Experiment and Computation: Aggregate-Level Analysis

+In line with the comparisons presented in Table \ref{tab:consistency}, however, one may extend this analysis further to the case of \textit{approximate} active-choice compliance with utility maximization.
+Taking as our approximation threshold the JHM distance score of 5 that corresponds to 10\% of the maximum value that this score can take, we find that a similar gap remains in the predictive ``approximate'' success of utility maximization between treatments:

+The results from all tests that are presented in this subsection document a clear negative effect that the act of forcing choice exerts on subjects' choice consistency.
+This complements in some important ways the respective finding that was originally documented in \cite*{CCGT22}.
+In particular, the results here show that forced choices are less consistent even when subjects have to decide from nearly twice as many menus and even when the experimental design allows them to make multi-valued choices that in turn enables the analyst to test for the possibility that their behaviour is well-approximated by utility maximization with or without indifferences.

-Figure \ref{fig:corr_times_hm} (top panel) shows that there is a significant --and nearly identical, with an approximate $R=0.4$ coefficient-- \textit{positive} correlation in each treatment between subjects' active-choice Houtman-Maks indices and their average response times.
-That is, subjects' choice consistency is \textit{negatively} correlated with the time it takes for them to make their active choices.
-A possible explanation for this interesting and perhaps counter-intuitive finding is that subjects with a higher cognitive ability (an unmeasured variable in our study) are both more consistent and faster than subjects with a lower cognitive ability.
+We also ask how a subject's choice consistency, as captured by the above Jaccard-Houtman-Maks index, is related to their response times.
+Figure \ref{fig:corr_times_hm} (top panel) shows that there is a significant --and very similar in size, with a Spearman coefficient of 0.35 and 0.45-- \textit{positive} correlation in both the forced- and free-choice treatments between subjects' active-choice Jaccard-Houtman-Maks indices and their average response times.
+That is, choice consistency is \textit{negatively} correlated with the time it takes for subjects to make their active choices.
+This interesting finding is broadly consistent with the important prediction of the drift-diffusion model mentioned earlier, which predicts that shorter response times are more likely when a clearly preferred alternative exists, which would imply in turn more consistent active-choice behaviour.
+The novelty here in this respect is that such a finding is documented in a rich dataset that comprises both binary and non-binary menus.
+Another possible explanation for this finding is that subjects with a higher cognitive ability (an unmeasured variable in this study) are both more consistent and faster than subjects with a lower cognitive ability.
 A distinct possible explanation is that spending more time before deciding is more characteristic of people who are prone to second thoughts and therefore more likely to be involved in choice reversals when presented with a series of decision problems.
 Conversely, it is also possible that subjects who had neither a stable preference relation over the choice alternatives nor a clear decision rule ended up spending more time on average at each menu, but without this extra time ultimately alleviating the effects of their ambivalence.